jmm34/abc-rf-param/README.md

 # abc-rf-param

-Some R codes associated to the paper: ABC random forests for Bayesian parameter inference
+Some R codes associated to the paper:

+Raynal, Marin, Pudlo, Ribatet, Robert and Estoup (2018) ABC random forests for Bayesian parameter inference, arXiv:1605.05537